web3-nomad/hedera-docs/tutorials/hello-world/create-fund-account.md

 Now the `client` instance represents and operates your account.

 {% hint style="info" %}
 Look for a comment in the code to locate the specific lines of code which you will need to edit.
-For example, in this step, look for this:
+For example, for this step, look for this:

 ```javascript
     // Step (1) in the accompanying tutorial